The Ramblers (draft)

 “Underneath the lantern,

-Darling I remember” Billy hummed incredulously as he slid into the driver’s seat of the M3 Scout Car General Clark personally reserved for the transportation of & the rousing of fanfare for Marlene Dietrich while she dedicated herself to supporting troop morale with performances across Italy.
+Darling, I remember” Billy hummed incredulously as he slid into the driver’s seat of the M3 Scout Car General Clark personally reserved for the transportation of & the rousing of fanfare for Marlene Dietrich while she dedicated herself to supporting troop morale with performances across Europe.
 Tasked with delivering the vehicle to her attaché at the requisitioned Hassler Villa, he wondered if he’d see her.

 In front of the hotel, two women stood with an officer on the sidewalk.
 The seasoned woman magnetically radiated presence.
 Her younger companion had softer features, the same yearning intelligence, and flowing auburn hair with a copper sheen given no consideration by Lieutenant General John K. Cannon.
 The stars on his shoulders gleamed seniority through his set in and scowling gray eyes that had overseen the strategic bombing of Italy and now the complexities of occupation.